Some people only have problems with short attention span, and are not hyperactive.

 Because some people with ADHD have a hard time being patient, behavior and social problems at school, home, or in the workplace are common.

 ADHD typically begins early in childhood and may continue into adulthood.
 ADHD is more common in boys than in girls.
 About one-third of children with ADHD also have learning problems such as a reading disability.
-It is estimated that 3 to 10 percent of children in school have ADHD.
+It is estimated that 5 to 11 percent of children have ADHD.

 If you suspect you or your child has ADHD, make an appointment with your doctor or find mental health services at Kaiser Permanente.
 It is important that your child get help for ADHD as early as possible.